Suiso Frontier: Incident

 On the night of January 25, 2022, a malfunction occurred in the gas control system on the same ship anchored in Hastings Port.

 An investigation by the Australian Transport Safety Bureau revealed that an improper type of electromagnetic valve with a different number of bolts was installed in the drive unit of the air fan exhaust damper of the ship's vaporized gas combustion system, causing the valve to be damaged during operation.
 This malfunction resulted in the closure of the damper of the fan, leading to inadequate airflow and overheating of the gas combustion system.
 The internal hydrogen flame became unstable, resulting in a 1-meter-high flame being emitted from the exhaust tower.
 Additionally, it was found that the control system of the gas combustion unit did not have the functionality to detect such unexpected valve closures during operation, and the automatic safety control was not effective.

 Upon receiving radio communication from crew members who saw the flames from the exhaust tower and the alarm indicating an increase in exhaust temperature, the third officer closed the hydrogen supply valve to the gas combustion system and promptly shut down the gas combustion unit.
 There were no casualties from the fire.
-At the time, the ship had a crew of 24 members, including Indians, Croatians, British, and Filipinos, all of whom were uninjured.
+At the time, the ship had a crew of 24 members, all of whom were uninjured.

 The Australian Transport Safety Bureau classified this event as a serious incident.